What does a Funeral Director do?

 As a general guide your funeral director may:

-- Move the person who has died from the place of death to their premises, or your home if you’d prefer
+- Move the person who has died from the place of death to their premises, or your home if you would prefer

 - Provide help and advice on matters relating to death